 AI Training in Conversational AI

+Getting AI conversations right starts with people who know how to train it.
 AI Training is the art of teaching AI assistants to understand human language.
 The better you understand what your audience is talking about, the more relevant answers your chatbot or voice assistant can provide.

 Watch video